StarPlayrX/bigmac/README.md

 ### Requirements
 1. Mac Pro 2008 - 2012
 2. Boot screen.
 If you don't have a boot screen, support will not be provided.
 I'll leave that adventure up to you.
 3. Native APFS Boot support.
-For a limited time, Dosdude1's APFS ROM Patcher is included in the 😎 folder (this will be removed from the repo soon, and will be included as a download option instead.)
+For a limited time, Dosdude1's APFS ROM Patcher is included in the 😎 folder (this will be removed from the repo soon, and will be included as a download option instead.
+You donate to Dosdude1 for this ROM patch here: https://www.paypal.com/donate?token=09J0A0Ry8_2hv_jV5WzK9MUx9JUzMgdvN-PS2ibJkYnPS6-OpKhKcSz35mxCtm7EGv-f9ZbP2aFDyAFc)
 4. Your GPU Must Support Metal.
 I highly recommended this GPU: Radeon RX 580 8 GB on eBay for $299
 5. 1 external USB SSD or hard drive.
 Thumb drives are not supported.
 6. For the actual installation, A SSD or Hard drive with 60GB or more.
 256GB Recommended.